Kay Sage: Last years and death

 One of the chief paintings in a show of 13 of Sage's oils at the Viviano Gallery in November 1958 was called The Answer Is No. This seems to have reflected Sage's own state of mind.
 She filed her will in Waterbury in December 1958, and on April 28–29, 1959, a few weeks after she completed a massive catalogue of Tanguy's paintings, she attempted to end her life with an overdose of sleeping pills.
 A housekeeper found her, however, and she was revived.

 In 1959 and 1960 she underwent operations to remove her cataracts, which she had formerly refused to do.
 Unfortunately, the surgeries were painful and had only limited success, and by this time she was suffering from other health problems as well, including some that may have resulted from her years of heavy smoking and drinking.
 During 1960 and 1961, as a substitute for painting, she made small sculptures of wire, stones, bullets, and other unusual materials.
 Catherine Viviano hosted a show of these objects, titled "Your Move," in November 1961, as well as a major retrospective show of Sage's paintings in April 1960.

 Sage wrote in a journal in August 1961, "I have said all that I have to say.
 There is nothing left for me to do but scream."
 On January 8, 1963, she put a fatal bullet through her heart.
 Following instructions in her will, Pierre Matisse buried urns containing Sage's and Tanguy's ashes in the water off the coast of Tanguy's native Brittany in 1964.

 Art and writing

 Poetry and writing

 Kay Sage is known chiefly as a visual artist.
 However, she also wrote five volumes of poetry, chiefly in French, including Faut dire c'qui est, in September 1959.
 She wrote four short plays and an unpublished autobiography, China Eggs.

-Features of Artistic Style
+Artistic style

 Kay Sage consistently identified herself as a Surrealist, and authors who have written about her usually do so as well.
 One of her biographers, Judith Suther, writes: